tarekdj/sfd2014/README.md

 #Open Source: A life changing

-Presentation for the Tunisia SFD2014.
+Slides for the Tunisia SFD2014.

 Created using : http://lab.hakim.se/reveal-js/#/